Developer-Club-WMU/WelcomeToSystemsCommunity/README.md

 ### Sresthaa, Shaga - Head Lead Developer

 <p align="justify">Hey Everyone!
 Myself Sresthaa you can also just call me Shaga.
 I am a Master's Student in the Computer Science Program expected to graduate in Spring, 2026.
-I completed my Bachelor's Degree in Computer Science in 2021 and have worked as an Assistant Systems Engineer for two years before begining my Master's Program in 2024.</p>
+I completed my Bachelor's Degree in Computer Science in 2021 and have worked as an Assistant Systems Engineer for two years.
+If you have any questions regarding to On-Prem Management, debugging issues or setting up servers or embedded systems, Ill be happy to answer such questions.</p>
 <br><br>

 <img src="./assets/wyatt.jpg" width="200"/>